 - Soil boring and sampling;

-- Monitoring well installation; •
+- Monitoring well installation;

 - Well development and groundwater sampling;

 - Investigation waste management and disposal; and

 - Quality assurance / quality control activities.

-4.1 Soil Boring And Sampling
+4.1 Soil Boring and Sampling

 As noted previously, several phases of soil sampling have been completed at and around the Site since initial investigation activities were initiated in 1986.
 Brief summaries relative to these previous activities are presented in Section 2.
 This section presents details relative to field activities completed during April through July 2008.
 Nine on-site and twenty-nine off-site soil boring locations were originally proposed in the OSIWP.
-Based on data obtained in the field, a total of fifty-four probeholes were completed (Figure 3-1).
+Based on data obtained in the field, a total of fifty-two probeholes were completed (Figure 3-1).

 Soil sampling was completed using a truck or track-mounted hydraulic hammer probe rig with Macro-Core samplers.
 The site engineer/geologist logged each sample and recorded information on field logging forms.
 Soil type, recovery, observations relative to odors and impacts were recorded.
 Soil samples were classified in accordance with ASTM Standard D2488-90 (Standard Practice for Description and Identification of soils (Visual-Manual Procedure)).
 Each sample was field screened for organic vapor concentrations using a PID and the results recorded in the field logs.
-A 4-foot long, 1 1/2-inch diameter MacroCoreTM sampler or a 5-foot long, 1 1/2-inch diameter MacroCoreTM sampler was advanced using direct-push methods.
+A 4-foot long, 1 1⁄2-inch diameter MacroCore mappler or a 5-foot long, 1 1⁄2-inch diameter MacroCore sampler or a 5-foot long, 1 1⁄2-inch diameter MacroCore sampler was advanced using direct-push methods.
 All probe locations were continuously sampled and samples were recovered in disposable acetate liners.
 Based on observations made during previous Site activities, probeholes were driven to a depth of at least 30 feet with the final termination depth determined in the field by the site geologist.
 Rationale for termination was based on lack of visual or olfactory impacted material.
 The maximum depth sampled was 34 feet.